Theodore Shackley: Miami and the Cuban crisis

-Vietnam, Laos and the "Phoenix Program"
+Vietnam, Laos, and the "Phoenix Program"

 In 1966, Shackley moved on to the Vietnam War, becoming the CIA station chief in Laos between 1966 and 1968, where he directed the CIA's secret war against the North Vietnamese forces in Laos.
 He also helped coordinate local army efforts against the Pathet Lao and North Vietnamese Army in the northern regions of Laos.
 In late 1968, he then moved to Saigon to become station chief for Vietnam.
-Shackley was responsible for running the Phoenix Program and the Provincial Reconnaissance Units (PRUs), a secret assassination and capture campaign aimed at members of the Vietcong infrastructure.
-However, in his memoirs Shackley claimed that he had not been the mastermind of the Phoenix Program (which had already started before his arrival in Saigon) and did not even approve of it, given its disappointing effectivity at producing intelligence material and "its poor press image" of being an assassination program rather than one for information procurement.
+Shackley was responsible for running the Phoenix Program and the Provincial Reconnaissance Units (PRUs), a secret assassination and capture campaign aimed at members of the Viet Cong infrastructure.
+However, in his memoirs Shackley claimed that he had not been the mastermind of the Phoenix Program (which had already started before his arrival in Saigon) and did not approve of it, given its disappointing effectiveness in producing intelligence material and "its poor press image" of being an assassination program rather than one for information procurement.
 In November 1969, he decided a six-months "phase-out" of CIA's involvement in the program before transferring it under South Vietnamese control, CIA agents being replaced by CORDS personnel.

 Shackley served in South Vietnam through February 1972 when he returned to Langley, Virginia.
+According to Thomas Bodenheimer and Robert Gould, Shackley was linked to the Australian Nugan Hand Bank where heroin trade profits worth millions of dollars were transferred to after the Fall of Saigon in 1975.